lhw-1/gaming-life/README.md

 In order to run the website locally, or make edits to the codebase:

 1. Clone this repository to your local drive.
-2. `npm start` will run the app in development mode.
+2. `npm run dev` will run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) or [http://localhost:8080](http://localhost:8080), depending on your system, in order to view it in your browser.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).